 An acknowledged expert in viticulture as well as winemaking, Merry also maintains close working relationships with the dedicated property owners, allowing her to influence the farming of Olivet Lane, Klopp Ranch and a small stable of excellent Sauvignon Blanc vineyards.

 In 2006, after many years as a guest in other wineries, Merry and Ken began construction of their own Merry Edwards Winery, located at Coopersmith Vineyard.
 “This building project has been a necessary evolution toward attaining control over all aspects of our production, from grape to glass, following an estate model.”
 The 2007 harvest was entirely produced on site, and the winery formally opened for visitors in 2008.
 In 2010, the winery was expanded in order to accommodate the growing success of her barrel-fermentation program for Sauvignon Blanc, an important partner to her Pinot Noir.

-In 2013, Merry’s 40th year as a winemaker, she was not only inducted into the Culinary Institute of America’s Vintners Hall of Fame, she also won the coveted James Beard Award for Best Wine, Beer or Spirits Professional in the United States, just the fourth woman to be so honored.
+In 2013, Merry’s 40th year as a winemaker, she was not only inducted into the Culinary Institute of America’s Vintners Hall of Fame, she also won the coveted James Beard Award for Best Wine, Beer or Spirits Professional in the United States, making her one of just two women to win both honors.

 “Through experience and study, I have earned my ‘viticulture degree’ in the field.
 It is very important to me to do everything possible to obtain quality, and that begins in the vineyard, from the ground up,” she says.